Yiling-J/tablepilot/README.md

 client = "openai"
 rpm = 10
 ```
-For this example, we'll use the schema file located at `examples/recipes_simple/recipes.json`.
+For CLI, we'll use the schema file located at `examples/recipes_simple/recipes.json`.

 Once you have everything prepared, follow these steps: